Omer Hanin

-Omer Hanin (עומר חנין; born 14 May 1998) is an Israeli professional footballer who plays as a goalkeeper for German club FSV Frankfurt.
+Omer Hanin (עומר חנין; born 14 May 1998) is an Israeli professional footballer who plays as a goalkeeper for MSV Duisburg.

 Early life

-Hanin was born in Rishon LeZion, Israel, to a family of Sephardic Jewish descent.

-He also hold a Portuguese passport, which eases the move to certain European football legaues.
+He also hold a Portuguese passport, which eases the move to certain European football leagues.

 Club career

 Hanin made his professional debut for Hapoel Hadera in the Israeli Premier League on 5 December 2018, coming on as a substitute in the 55th minute for Austin Ejide against Hapoel Ra'anana, which finished as a 0–0 home draw.

 On 23 June 2022, Hanin signed with FSV Frankfurt.

+On 3 February 2024, Hanin joined Waldhof Mannheim in 3.
+Liga.
+After moving to Hapoel Haifa after one year, he signed with MSV Duisburg in August 2025.

 International career

 Hanin has been a youth international for both the Israel U-18 and the Israel-U19 since 2016.

 Hanin has also been called-up for the Israel U-21 in 2018, ahead of 2019 UEFA U-21 Euros qualifiers matches, as well ahead of the 2021 UEFA U-21 Euros qualifiers match against Kazakhstan U-21 which ended in a 1–2 away win for his native Israel U-21.